metaweta/rho4u/hypercube/hypercube.md

-      Type constructor: x is a type, Nu(x:*.B) is the kind of a type-process.
+      Type constructor: specializing to A=*, x is a fresh name type (*: □^N) that can be used in the process type B.  Nu(x:*.B) is the kind of a type-process.
 Something like List[new x], a list of things of a new type.
-But not clear how to create a value of that new type.
-Of course, we can always create a *name* of that type via `new y:x.P`.
+We can create a name of type x via `new y:x.P`.

       Γ ⊢ *: □^N    Γ, x: * ⊢ B: □^P
       ——————————————————————————————